Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 Overall Thoughts

-Camden is the Rainey Street building I point people toward when they want the location without the high-rise price tag.
-Here’s the math: studios at $1,649+ (net effective ~$1,512 with the current 1 month free) are $370/month less than The Quincy and $1,366 less than 700 River.
-That’s real money over a 12-month lease: $4,440 to $16,392 in savings.
+Camden is the building I point people toward when they want a Rainey address without the high-rise price tag.
+Here’s the math: studios at $1,649+ (net effective ~$1,512 with the current 1 month free) run $370/month less than SkyHouse and $1,366 less than 700 River.
+Over a 12-month lease, that’s $4,440 to $16,392 you’re keeping.

 Living on Rainey Street: The Noise Question

-Here’s what helps: lake-facing units, upper floors, and buildings with double-paned windows (every tower built after 2020 has them).
+Here’s what helps: lake-facing units, upper floors, and double-paned windows (every tower built after 2020 has them).
 Here’s what doesn’t help: earplugs when your windows vibrate from the bass at Lustre Pearl at midnight.

-Monday through Wednesday, Rainey Street is a different place entirely.
-Quieter, walkable, with genuine neighborhood energy.
-The food trucks, Daydreamer Café at Paseo, Royal Blue Grocery, and the Hike-and-Bike Trail along Lady Bird Lake are all within a 5-minute walk from every building on the street.
-Banger’s Sausage House & Beer Garden does a weekend brunch that justifies the address.
+Banger’s Sausage House & Beer Garden does a weekend brunch that justifies the address on its own.
 Personally, I like to pop into the bar at Hotel Van Zandt when I’m in the area.
-It’s a stone’s throw from the hustle and bustle of Rainey but feels like a different world — swanky without being pretentious, and a solid spot to grab a drink when the bungalow bars are too packed.
-The Emma S. Barrientos Mexican American Cultural Center is a block south.
-And you’re a 10-minute walk from the 2nd Street District and a 15-minute walk to the Warehouse District.
+It’s a stone’s throw from the action on Rainey but feels like a different world — swanky without being pretentious, and a solid spot when the bungalow bars are three deep at the counter.

 Screening & Approval: What You Need to Know